koculu/ZoneTree/docs/building-systems/partitioning-and-replication.md

 # Partitioning And Replication

-ZoneTree is not a distributed database by itself.
-It is designed as a storage-engine foundation for systems that need partitioning or replication above the engine.
+ZoneTree is designed as a storage-engine foundation for systems that need partitioning or replication above the engine.

 ## Partitioning